Skip to content

 Usability analysis

 In order to use or even further develop existing free software, it must first be subjected to a usability analysis.
-All free software should undergo this usability analysis, regardless of whether it is to be used as a framework, library, development tools or as finished software.
+All free software should undergo this, regardless of whether it is to be used as a framework, library, development tools or as finished software.

 Code review

-The code should be evaluated by an experienced developer who is familiar with the relevant language or the framework used.
+The code is evaluated by experienced developers who are familiar with the language and technology used.
 The following questions should be answered:

 • Is the code written in an understandable way with descriptive names for variables and methods?